bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image152.png?raw=true"
   style="width:45%"
-  alt="More test of not equal and false." />
+  title="More test of not equal and false" alt="More test of not equal and false." />
 <img src="./images/image153.png?raw=true"
   style="width:45%"
-  alt="Test, not equal as false." />
+  title="Test, not equal as false" alt="Test, not equal as false." />
 </p>